JuliaDynamics/ConcurrentSim.jl/README.md

 - put and get: a level (continuous) and a store (discrete) model congestion points which can produce or consume continuous/discrete "material"; queue type can be FIFO or priority; reneging, leaving a queue before putting or getting is also implemented
 - observe: a monitor enables the observation of a single variable of interest and can return a data summary during or at the end of a simulation run

-Tests are identical to the examples in the SimPy documentation.
+Discrete event tests are identical to the examples in the SimPy documentation.

 - example_1.jl: Basic simulation.
 A Process "message" is defined with an associated Task "go".
 - example_2.jl: A Process "customer" is defined and the associated Task "buy" has an extra argument "budget".